jessonfoo/p001/week_3/5_design_cc_mission/readme.md

 ## Release 0: Design your Mission

 Write an outline of your mission in comments in your [my_solution.js](./my_solution.js) file.
 Here are some things to think about:

 1. Think of some objects and things you would like those objects to do
 2. Create a couple objectives (refer to the code combat mission objectives to tailor these to your mission)
 3. Hover over the `this` in the code section of any mission.
 What is it referring to?
 An object?
 A function?
 What kinds of attributes do you want to add to your objects?
-Create your objects in JavaScript
+Create your objects in JavaScript.
 4. Think of the methods that are necessary to manipulate your objects and add them to your objects.